 - The safest times to post are every day from 10 a.m. to 3 p.m.

-- The best times for online retailers to post on Instagram are Saturday at 11 a.m. and 1 p.m.
+- The best time to post on Instagram for online retailers is Saturdays and particularly at 11 a.m. and 1 p.m.

 - Wednesday has been seen as the day with the most engagement.